 The MIT Creative Arts Competition is a $10,000 prize, awarded every year at the MIT $100K Launch Contest, for the innovative use of the arts as a core component of a business plan.

-The submission deadline for the 2014 10K Creative Arts Prize is March 7th 2014
+The submission deadline for the next 10K Creative Arts Competition is March 2015

 Teams submit through the 100K application